-Whether we’re talking about a small, pretty compact cloakroom, or a large, luxurious ensuite, proper ventilation is key if you want to extend your design’s life.
-Say no thanks to condensation, mould and mildew – good air quality is absolutely essential to ensure your bathroom remains a relaxing sanctuary even after the hottest bath or shower.
+Do you have a small, pretty compact cloakroom, or a large, luxurious ensuite?
+No matter: proper ventilation is key if you want to extend your design’s life.
+Say ‘no thanks’ to condensation, mould and mildew.
+Good air quality is absolutely essential to ensure your bathroom remains a relaxing sanctuary.
+That’s even after the hottest bath or shower.

-So, if you want to find out more about how to properly care for your space, here are all of your questions about bathroom extractors answered…
+So, want to find out more about how to properly care for your space?
+Here we answer all of your questions about bathroom extractors…

 First of all, what are bathroom extractors?